eead-csic-compbio/metagenome_Pfam_score/README.md

 The following external packages are required by the pipeline.
 Interproscan and hmmsearch are needed in order to annotate Pfam domains within peptide sequences.
-The rest of packages are needed to run all the full pipeline, which comprises four steps.
+The rest of packages are needed to run the full pipeline, which comprises four steps.

 1. [Interproscan](https://www.ebi.ac.uk/interpro/interproscan.htm}{Interproscan)
 2. [Hmmsearch](http://hmmer.org)